Module tf.advanced.tables

 for which extra data has been fetched.

-*features* is a list of names of features that will be shown
+The names of features that will be shown in expanded pretty displays.

-Typically, it is the list of features used in the query that delivered the tuples.
+Typically, it is the list of features used in the query that delivered

-*position* The current position in the list.
+The current position in the list.
 Will be highlighted in the display.

-*getx=None* If `None`, a portion of the tuples will be put in a table. otherwise,
+If `None`, a portion of the tuples will be put in a table. otherwise,

 it is an index in the list for which a pretty display will be retrieved.

-Typically, this happens when a TF-browser user clicks on a table row
+Typically, this happens when a TF browser user clicks on a table row

-in order to expand
+in order to expand it.

 """